-If you like your dessert more custard than cake, look no further than this Lemon and Almond Streamliner cake.
+If you like your dessert more custard than cake, try this Lemon and Almond Streamliner cake from Vintage Cakes.
 Named for the pan it was originally baked in, it's velvety soft and lemony-rich.
 Plus, a separate recipe for lemon custard means you can make extra anytime.

 Reprinted with permission from VIntage Cakes by Julie Richardson.
 Copyright © 2012.
 Published by Ten Speed Press.
 Available wherever books are sold.
 All rights reserved.